Successfully selling on Amazon: These 10 commandments every seller should know!

 7. Provide flawless shipping – or FBA!

 Few factors influence customer satisfaction as fundamentally as the shipping conditions.
-Especially for Marketplace sellers, it is extremely important to meet the high standards of the eCommerce giant.
+Especially for marketplace sellers, it is extremely important to meet the high standards of the eCommerce giant.
 Because those who order in the Amazon environment have corresponding expectations.
 Offering customers same-day delivery, preferred dates, or package tracking can therefore make the difference in whether sellers can sell successfully on Amazon.
-Late deliveries are also a no-go – if this happens frequently, it directly affects ranking and the Buy Box.
+Late deliveries are also a no-go – if this happens frequently, it directly affects ranking and Buy Box.

 8. Create ads with Amazon PPC!